 15 Questions to Ask Your Wedding Photographer

-With many of us now unable to leave our homes because of the Coronavirus pandemic, it shouldn’t stop you from choosing your key wedding suppliers.
-One supplier that this is the perfect time to choose is your photographer, as you’ll be able to spend time browsing through online portfolios and making phone or video calls.
+With the UK emerging from lockdown, and weddings starting to happen again, many couples are now able to start making plans for their big day.
+One of the first steps you can take is choosing your key wedding suppliers, such as your photographer.
 Deciding on a wedding photographer can be difficult.
 With such a variety of options to choose from, and so much talent out there, it can be hard to compare.
 To help you decide which photographer is right for you, you may wish to ask these 15 questions when you speak to them.

 [photo by David Bostock Photography]

 Do you work alone or do you give the option of a second shooter?

 Some photographers will be happy to capture your big day on their own.
 Some choose to include a second shooter in their wedding package.
 You may want to enquire about this second shooter and ask how much extra it will cost.
 Having an additional photographer means that two angles can be shot at once, which is especially great for ceremonies.
 More cameras mean more of your big day can be captured.

 If there’s a last-minute issue, what is your contingency plan?

 In the event of illness or an emergency, a good photographer will have a back-up plan to make sure you still get those precious photos if they cannot attend.
 For example, they may have an additional shooter who is able to attend instead or they may work with another photographer they trust who can step in.
 Regardless, you’ll want to know what their plans are if the worst happens.